Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

   _Solution_:
     Change the name like `counter1 := 42;`

-3] When a variable has previously been declared with type int:
+3] When a variable `counter` has previously been declared with type int:
   `counter = "France";` // => **Error: Type mismatch.
 Type wanted: int; type given: string.**
   _Reason_:
     A variable can't contain a value with a type different than its declared type.